Dear Dr. Lorenz!At this point a number of modest questions come to mind:

 It seems that the Wienbibliothek is desperately trying to get rid of this affair that seems never to end.
 It will not end, because a) the people who are in charge keep covering up the events that led to the suspension of the head of the music collection and refuse to deal with the matter in an open and honest way; and b) as the attempted sale of stolen Strauss autographs in 2010 has shown, stolen material keeps turning up every now and then.
 And even when the location of a stolen item is known, it is not recovered by the Wienbibliothek, because the people in charge are obviously afraid that such a procedure could lead to their lethargic behavior becoming known to the public.
 The responsible city councilman Andreas Mailath-Pokorny came up with the following excuse: "We are unable to do more.
 The Wienbibliothek is not a detective agency."

-The lock of hair which in 1863 was recovered from Franz Schubert's skull, was stolen from the Wienbibliothek by Ernst Hilmar, and, as of 2003, was on display at the Schubert Museum in Atzenbrugg.
+The lock of hair which in 1863 was recovered from Franz Schubert's skull, was stolen from the Wienbibliothek by Ernst Hilmar, and, as of 2004, was still on display at the Schubert Museum in Atzenbrugg.

 © Dr. Michael Lorenz 2013.
 All rights reserved.